nextcloud/documentation/user_manual/documents.rst

 You can't delete a document from inside the Document app, but must go to your Files page and delete it from there.
-You'll find it in your default documents directory, which is configured on your ownCloud Personal page (see :doc:`userpreferences`.)
+You'll find it in your default documents directory, which is configured on your Nextcloud Personal page (see :doc:`userpreferences`.)

 .. _share-a-document: